Sex Offender Registration and Notification Act (SORNA) Exchange Portal

 Enables jurisdictions to share contact information in order to make it easier to connect and communicate with the right people about the right issues.

-Includes Offender Relocation Tasks, which provide a system for jurisdictions to notify each other of relocating offenders and/or offenders required to register in more than one jurisdiction.
+Provides a system for jurisdictions to notify each other of relocating offenders and/or offenders required to register in more than one jurisdiction.

 The Institute for Intergovernmental Research (IIR) serves as the technical assistance provider for the SORNA Exchange Portal through the support of grant awards received from the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking.
 IIR supports the SORNA Exchange Portal by hosting, managing, and enhancing the portal and by providing technical assistance to the state, territory, and tribal government agencies that use it.